hrushikeshrv/mjxgui/docs/installation-usage.md

 const mjxgui = new MJXGUI('selector', function() {}, options={});
 ```

 The selector is a CSS selector that should be able to select the elements you want users to click on to start entering an equation.
-MJXGUI adds click event listeners to all selected elements and shows the editor UI whenever they are clicked.
+MJXGUI attaches click event listeners to all selected elements and shows the editor UI whenever they are clicked.

-The callback function is a function that is run when the user is done entering the equation and clicks on the “Done” button.
+The callback function is a function that is run when the user is done entering the equation and clicks on the “✔” button.
 This is where you will be able to access the LaTeX for the equation.
+For more information on how you should write a callback function, see [writing a success callback]({% link api/mjxgui-instance.md %}#writing-a-success-callback).

 You would build a minimal example as shown below.
 This example takes the LaTeX for the equation the user has created, appends it to the body, and typesets it using MathJax.